 There’s even more support available from our Erasmus Centre for Entrepreneurship, which offers services for start-ups and growing companies founded by students.
 It organises networking events with entrepreneurial corporate organisations.

-RSM’s MSc Strategic Entrepreneurship programme ranks as the best master degree in entrepreneurship worldwide according to Eduniversal’s international review of best master programmes.
+RSM’s MSc Strategic Entrepreneurship programme ranks among the best master degrees in entrepreneurship worldwide according to Eduniversal’s international review of best master programmes.

 RSM’s combination of skilled thinking and doing provides you with practical experience and an advantage over other job candidates and entrepreneurs.